InstrumentalFi/instrumental-contracts/contracts/liquidator/README.md

 2. These protocol fees are liquidated to a specfic token.
 3. The token is sent via IBC to another chain.

-The owner can set parameters at Instatiation.
+The owner can set parameters at Instantiation.

 - `ibc_channel_id` - The channel id to use for the IBC transfer.
 - `ibc_to_address` - The account address on the receiving chain.
 - `liquidation_target` - The denomination of the liquidation target.

-In order for contract to know which routes to use to liqiuidate assets routes must be set for pairs.
+In order for contract to know which routes to use to liquidate assets routes must be set for pairs.
 These can be set by `set_route`.

 When the liquidate function is call the contract will loop through routes and